sempare/sempare-delphi-template-engine/README.md

 In the example above, you can see that the '<%' start and '%>' end the scripting statement respectively.
 Within a scripting statement, you can reference variables, assign variables, use conditions, for and while loops, and include other templates.

-**NOTE** In examples in this documentation I may use the latest Delphi syntax, such as inline variable declarations.
-These may are note backward compatible as they were introduced in Delphi 10.2 and are used to shorten the code/examples being illustrated.
-The codebase will attempt to be as backward compatible as possible, but was developed with Delphi 10.3.
+**NOTE** In examples in this documentation I may use the latest Delphi syntax, e.g. inline variable declarations.
+This is not backward compatible as they were introduced in Delphi 10.2 and are used to shorten the code/examples being illustrated in the documentation.
+The codebase will attempt to be as backward compatible as possible.

 ## Quickstart